 A VPN routes your IP address to a remote location, allowing you to access content anywhere in the world.

-In 2020, you can stream sports such as the European Soccer League Championships or the NFL Super Bowl from anywhere by using a VPN.
+You can stream international sports with a VPN such as the European Soccer League Championships, Fifa World Cup or the NFL Super Bowl from anywhere around the world.
 Being able to watch live sports online is a must for avid fans.

 But how do you set up a VPN?
 Are there also ways to protect your privacy while you enjoy your favorite game?

-I’ve put together a guide to help you set up a VPN to stream sports in 2020.
+I’ve put together a guide to help you set up a VPN to stream international sports with a VPN.

 Choose Your VPN Service